KamelB96/milestone1/README.md

 TIC-TAC-TOE
+Simple game built using HTML, CSS, and JavaScript

-Game in which two players take turns in drawing either an X or O in one square of a 3X3 grid.
-The winner is the first player to get three of the same symbols in a row.
-If nobody is able to get 3 in a row it's a draw
+The game has two players taking turns in drawing either an X or O in one square of a 3x3 grid.

+The winner is declared when the first player to get three of the same symbols in a row.
+Once a player wins the board will display the winners symbol.
+If nobody is able to get 3 in a row it's a draw.
-RESET GAME
-clears the board

-RESET SCORE
-This will clear the board and set the Player 1 wins, Player 2 wins, and Draws to 0